Heh. Split Octal or Binary here...I'm so old I only give out my age in hex.

 I keep a PNG of the CGA font to use in projects where I need to make a console.

-I should point out that the Masters of Doom book covers all the way back to before the creation of id Software, so it definitely covers their early titles like Keen and Wolfenstein, but also farther back into like the Softdisk years, despite the book title.
-In fact, it's more of a biography of Carmack and Romero, starting with their childhoods.
-I enjoyed it quite a bit.heh. commander keen was the coolest damm game of the time.
+heh. commander keen was the coolest damm game of the time.
 I played all of them, still do. they have a commander keen pack up on Steam if you feel up for some old memories.
 I was always a fan of Michael Abrash's books, Zen of Programming and Graphics Programming Black Book.
-He goes into heavy detail on the work he did with John Carmack when they worked on Quake, another fantastic game that I also still play.
+He goes into heavy detail on the work he did with John Carmack when they worked on Quake, another fantastic game that I also still play .
 I followed Tim Sweeney for a while (founder of Epic Megagames), he wrote ZZT, an amazing text console based game that had its own tools to create your own adventures, a first that was WAY ahead of its time. look up that one, you might have played it one or 4 times

 the vic 20's and commodore pet's